-Introducing a lean approach to a manufacturing process can have an immediate, positive impact on efficiency, productivity and profit.
+Lean manufacturing can have an immediate, positive impact on efficiency, productivity and profit.

-Lean principles and simulation software together provide the ability to quickly experiment with different process improvement options, and pinpoint approaches that will most effectively reduce waste and create a process that adds value to the customer.
+Simulation software enables you to quickly experiment with Lean process improvement options and pinpoint ways to reduce waste and add value to the customer.

-The implementation of lean manufacturing through trying to make value flow at the pull of the customer (Just-In-Time) prevents and eliminates waste in your processes.
+The implementation of Lean manufacturing by making value flow at the pull of the customer (Just-In-Time) prevents and eliminates waste in your processes.

 Changes to manufacturing processes that can be considered to reduce waste include:

-Discrete event simulation software, like SIMUL8, can show accurately how a process will behave, both before and after implementing a lean manufacturing approach.
-This means you can get lean implementation right-first-time.
+SIMUL8 discrete event simulation software can show accurately how a process will behave, both before and after implementing a Lean manufacturing approach.
+This means you can get Lean implementation right first-time.

 Simulating processes gives manufacturers a real advantage.
 Being able to present a dynamic and animated display of processes is a very powerful way of highlighting constraints in a system and is very effective in building buy-in for both operational and managerial staff to recognize the need for change.